Department : Psychology Adult Mental Health and Forensic Services

 Interns work between 40 and 45 hours per week.
 Sequentially, interns shadow a psychologist on the treatment unit, work under close supervision of their supervisors, and increasingly assume a more independent role in providing psychological services and consulting with treatment teams.

-While the Forensic and AMH Tracks are different in the particular population and focus of evaluations and treatment provided, the internship at GRH-A is a unified program designed to provide a wide array of experiential training, including brief and comprehensive psychological evaluations, group and individual interventions, and behavioral interventions, with an emphasis on recovery-oriented approaches with underserved and SMI populations.
+While the Forensic and AMH Tracks are different in the particular population and focus of evaluations and treatment provided, the internship at GRH-A is a unified program designed to provide a wide array of experiential training, including brief and comprehensive psychological evaluations, group and individual interventions, behavioral interventions, and consultation, with an emphasis on recovery-oriented approaches with underserved and SMI populations.
 Intern-focused didactic seminars are presented on a variety of topics including individual and cultural diversity, forensic psychology, applied behavior analysis, specific diagnoses and subpopulations, recovery-oriented interventions, inpatient treatment planning, interdisciplinary consultation, and licensure preparation.
 Interns are expected to increase their involvement in the facilitation of these didactics over the course of the internship year.

 The Doctoral Psychology Internship Program at Georgia Regional Hospital – Atlanta is accredited by the Commission on Accreditation of the American Psychological Association (APA).